How volunteering can help kick-start your esports career

 Volunteer for the British Esports Association

-We have just held a kids' esports club pilot scheme at Maida Vale library and had four great volunteers sign up to help us across the month.
+We held a kids' esports club pilot scheme at Maida Vale library in 2017 and had four great volunteers sign up to help us across the month.

 Harry "DocDa" Evans and Jordan Boyle (above, left to right) and Cameron Peberdey, Harry Buckley and Ryan "Flakes" Oliver (below, left to right) helped out, with Harry Evans and Ryan Oliver helping children learn all about casting.